lihyin/point_cloud_instance_segmentation/README.md

 # Introduction

 This repository implements the unsupervised KD-Tree DBSCAN clustering LiDAR point cloud instance segmentation algorithm from scratch.
 Except DBScan, we could use the graph cut and region growth algorithms as well.
-Here is the comparisons of the different algorithms.
+Here is the comparison of the different algorithms.
 DBSCAN is a clustering-based algorithm.

 | Algorithm                        | Advantages                                                                 | Disadvantages                                                              |
 |----------------------------------|---------------------------------------------------------------------------|---------------------------------------------------------------------------|